Breast Implant Revision

 Rippling on the skin

 Rippling usually occurs in thin patients.
 This is when ripples from the breast implants are seen on the skin’s surface.
 To hide these, the surgeon will either utilize fat grafting to increase the volume of soft tissue under the skin or use Acellular Dermal Matrix (ADM) as a scaffold to create a more natural-looking breast.
-Both techniques help provide camouflage for ripples.
+Both surgical procedures help provide camouflage for ripples.

 Uniboob or Symmastia correction